< Back to the Polytechnique Montréal portal

 Cervical spinal cord morphometrics in degenerative cervical myelopathy: quantification using semi-automated normalized technique and correlation with neurological dysfunctions

-Fauziyya Muhammad, Kenneth A. Weber II, Sandrine Bédard, Grace Haynes, Lonnie Smith, Ali F. Khan, Sanaa Hameed, Kathyrn Gray, Kathleen McGovern, Michael Rohan, Lei Ding, Michael Van Hal, Douglas Dickson, Mazin Al Tamimi, Todd Parrish, Yasin Dhaher et Zachary A. Smith
+Fauziyya Muhammad, Kenneth A. Weber II, Sandrine Bédard, Grace Haynes, Lonnie Smith, Ali F. Khan, Sanaa Hameed, Kathyrn Gray, Kathleen McGovern, Michael Rohan, Lei Ding, Michael Van Hal, Douglas Dickson, Mazin Al Tamimi, Todd Parrish, Yasin Dhaher and Zachary A. Smith

-Article de revue (2024)
+Article (2024)

 Abstract